 - The dollar symbol ($) signifies the end of the URL, without using this for blocking file extensions you may block a huge number of URLs by accident

-- The URLs are case sensitive matched so you may have to put in both caps and non-caps versions to capture all
+- The URLs are case sensitive matched so you may have to put in both caps and non-cap versions to capture all

 - It can take search engines several days to a few weeks to notice a disallowed URL and remove it from their index

-- The “User-agent” setting allows you to block certain crawler bots or treat them differently if needed, a full list of user agent bots can be found here which replace the catch-all star symbol (*)
+- The “User-agent” setting allows you to block certain crawler bots or treat them differently if necessary, a full list of user agent bots can be found here to replace the catch-all star symbol (*).

-If you are still puzzled or worried about the robot.txt file creation then Google has a handy testing tool within Webmaster Tools, just sign into Webmaster Tools and visit this URL: https://www.google.com/webmasters/tools/robots-analysis.
-Yandex also have a free tool which doesn’t require a login here: http://webmaster.yandex.com/robots.xml
+If you are still puzzled or worried about the robot.txt file creation then Google has a handy testing tool within Webmaster Tools.
+Just sign in to Webmaster Tools and visit this URL: https://www.google.com/webmasters/tools/robots-analysis.
+Yandex also has a free tool which doesn’t require a login: http://webmaster.yandex.com/robots.xml

-Google have put together a ‘fishy’ looking overview of what’s blocked and what’s not block on their in-depth robots.txt file page:
+Google has put together a ‘fishy’ looking overview of what’s blocked and what’s not blocked on their in-depth robots.txt file page: